Static Art Blog

 The Deer Wagon

-I delivered a new painting to a friend today.
+I delivered a new painting as a gift to a friend today.
 She had shown me some photos of whitetail deer feeding from a little red wagon in her backyard.
 I just loved her pictures and asked her to send them to me.
 I kind of combined all her images into one scene.
 It seems to me that the deer in the center looking at the camera is the dominant buck and the five deer in the foreground are his harem.
 The others are young bucks forced to hang back until the does are done.
 This was a very satisfying project and she loved it!
 Check it out...
 24x36 on stretched canvas.

 So, as I have now done 3 deer paintings, I created a new sub-page off the "Galleries" page.
 I hope you enjoy!!